mglerner/IntroToStatMechAndThermal/Labs/PhaseChangeCooking/README.md

-My guess as to the timing of most recipes: (1) people actually like the texture when it hasn't fully gone through the phase transition, and thus encourage you to eat it quickly before it falls (2) if you let it go even a little bit past when the temperature starts to tick up again, things will probably start burning.
+My guess as to the timing of most recipes: (1) people actually like the texture when it hasn't fully gone through the phase transition, and thus encourage you to eat it quickly before it falls (2) if you let it go even a little past when the temperature starts to tick up again, things will probably start burning.

 I'm wondering if something like a custard, flan, or creme brulee might